-The head was acquired for the collection of the National Archaeological Museum, Athens (Inv.
-No. 1738) in 1899.
+The limestone head was acquired for the collection of the National Archaeological Museum Athens in 1899 (Inv.
+No. 1738).
+It is one of the Museum's earliest acquisitions.
 At the time it was catalogued as a representation of Omphale.
-Today it is commonly considered a representation of Herakles however recent published attributions differ.
+Today archaeologists more commonly consider it a representation of Herakles however differing perspectives continue in recent attributions.